What should you do when you start playing ESO ?

 Here’s the order :

 - Your Alliance‘s storyline (AD, DC or EP) + Fighters Guild + Mages Guild + the Prophet.
 These can all be done at the same time.
-Your Alliance storyline and the Prophet’s storyline converge and eventually become one.
+Your Alliance storyline and the Prophet’s storyline eventually converge in Coldharbour.

 - Cadwell’s Silver.
-Unlocked when you finish the main storyline (Alliance + Prophet).
+Unlocked when you finish your alliance’s main storyline + Prophet.

 - Cadwell’s Gold.
 Unlocked when you finish Silver.

-- DLCs in the order they were released : Orsinium, Thieves Guild, Dark Brotherhood, Morrowind, Clockwork City, Summerset, Murkmire, Elsweyr, Dragonhold, Greymoor.
+- DLCs & chapters in the order they were released : Orsinium, Thieves Guild, Dark Brotherhood, Morrowind, Clockwork City, Summerset, Murkmire, Elsweyr, Dragonhold, Greymoor, Markath, Blackwood.

 Additional info on DLCs :